-We believe that he would fulfill his role adequately in deciding important matters regarding business execution and supervision of the execution of duties by other directors as a member of the Board, based on his wealth of experience and results he has achieved since joining Tokio Marine.
-These include his engagement with respect to product planning, sales planning, and the domestic life insurance and property and casualty insurance businesses, his terms in office as President & Chief Executive Officer of Tokio Marine & Nichido Life Insurance Co., Ltd., and as Executive Officer in charge of international insurance business of the Company, and his current leadership role in the management of Tokio Marine & Nichido as President & Chief Executive Officer.
+We believe that he would fulfill his role adequately in determining and executing business operations in his charge as Executive Officer responsible for group legal & compliance and risk management, and to decide important matters regarding business execution and supervision of the execution of duties by other directors as a member of the Board, based on his wealth of experience and results he has achieved since joining Tokio Marine.
+These include his engagement with respect to financial planning, corporate planning, and international insurance business, and his role of being responsible for group legal & compliance and risk management as Executive Officer of the Company.